 This work employs the covariant quark model to calculate the decay width of $X(6900)\to 2J/\psi$, in order to investigate the internal structure of $X(6900)$. $X(6900)$ is taken to be a tetraquark state with the diquark-antidiquark structure $[cc][\bar{c}\bar{c}]$.
-Both A-A and V-V coupling are considered.
+Both A-A and V-V couplings are considered.
 The model indicates that the A-A coupling is more consistent with the experiments.
-The internal structure of $X(6900)$ is more possible a A-A $[cc][\bar{c}\bar{c}]$ coupling.
-At least, if there has a mixing, the A-A coupling accounts for the majority of the contribution.
+The internal structure of $X(6900)$ is more likely an A-A $[cc][\bar{c}\bar{c}]$ coupling.
+At least, if there is a mixing, the A-A coupling accounts for the majority of the contribution.
 This work provides an additional support for the diquark-antidiquark configuration as a viable description of exotic hadrons beyond the conventional quark model.
 It also verifies the validity of the covariant quark model.
 This model can reasonably extend to other exotic hadron states.

-The properties of $X(6900)$ provide a key insight into the formation mechanism of multiquark states and the dynamical role of diquark correlations in strong interactions.
-Moreover, the existence of this state suggests that fully heavy-quark systems may form a new ``family" of exotic hadrons, with hints of some analogous states already observed at the higher mass regions.
-In the future, more high-statistics experimental measurements, internal structures, and systematic relations with other tetraquark candidates will emerge and probably be crucial.
-These developments are expected not only to deepen our understanding of QCD many-body effects, but also to advance hadron spectroscopy toward a higher level.